10 Inbound Marketing Tips for Mobile Apps

 2) Talk with your friends

-Inbound marketing isn’t just about online activities – at its core, inbound is the process of making sure that the right audience finds you and your app.
+Inbound marketing isn’t just about online activities – at its core, inbound marketing is the process of making sure that the right audience finds you and your app.
 At the beginning of your app’s development, be sure to actually talk with your friends (and colleagues) about the app.
 Involve them in the testing and let them play with the app, on their own.
 If you can involve them in the process early on, they’ll be much more likely to help promote your launch and assist in the discovery of early adopters, because they’ll understand who should be using the app and why.

 This can extend beyond just your friend network to folks who have a reason to be an advocate for you, by the way.
 One of the reasons that we’re big fans of appbackr is that the process of winning backrs to your apps creates a team of people who share in your success, giving them a reason to help spread the word.
 This is why the largest consumer brands are starting to see success with advertising their apps through their other channels.
 Companies are utilizing the space on their grocery bags, websites and products in order to spread the word to their existing customer base to drive downloads.